Escapement: Coaxial escapement

-Invented around 1974 and patented 1980 by British watchmaker George Daniels, the coaxial escapement is one of the few new watch escapements adopted commercially in modern times.
+Invented around 1974 and patented in 1980 by British watchmaker George Daniels, the coaxial escapement is one of the few new watch escapements adopted commercially in modern times.

-It could be regarded as having its distant origins in the escapement invented by Robert Robin, C.1792, which gives a single impulse in one direction; with the locking achieved by passive lever pallets, the design of the coaxial escapement is more akin to that of another Robin variant, the Fasoldt escapement, which was invented and patented by the American Charles Fasoldt in 1859.
+It could be regarded as having its distant origins in the escapement invented by Robert Robin circa 1792, which gives a single impulse in one direction.
+Yet with the locking achieved by passive lever pallets, the design of the coaxial escapement is more akin to the Fasoldt escapement (another Robin variant), which was invented and patented by the American Charles Fasoldt in 1859.

 Both Robin and Fasoldt escapements give impulse in one direction only.

-The latter escapement has a lever with unequal drops; this engages with two escape wheels of differing diameters.
+The Fasoldt escapement has a lever with unequal drops; this engages with two escape wheels of differing diameters.
 The smaller impulse wheel acts on the single pallet at the end of the lever, whilst the pointed lever pallets lock on the larger wheel.
 The balance engages with and is impelled by the lever through a roller pin and lever fork.
-The lever 'anchor' pallet locks the larger wheel and, on this being unlocked, a pallet on the end of the lever is given an impulse by the smaller wheel through the lever fork.
-The return stroke is 'dead', with the 'anchor' pallets serving only to lock and unlock, impulse being given in one direction through the single lever pallet.
+The lever "anchor" pallet locks the larger wheel; when this is unlocked, a pallet on the end of the lever is given an impulse by the smaller wheel through the lever fork.
+The return stroke is "dead", with the anchor pallets serving only to lock and unlock, impulse being given in one direction through the single lever pallet.
 As with the duplex, the locking wheel is larger in order to reduce pressure and thus friction.

-The Daniels escapement, however, achieves a double impulse with passive lever pallets serving only to lock and unlock the larger wheel.
+Daniels' coaxial escapement, however, achieves a double impulse with passive lever pallets serving only to lock and unlock the larger wheel.
 On one side, impulse is given by means of the smaller wheel acting on the lever pallet through the roller and impulse pin.
 On the return, the lever again unlocks the larger wheel, which gives an impulse directly onto an impulse roller on the balance staff.

 The main advantage is that this enables both impulses to occur on or around the centre line, with disengaging friction in both directions.

 This mode of impulse is in theory superior to the lever escapement, which has engaging friction on the entry pallet.
-For long this was recognized as a disturbing influence on the isochronism of the balance.
+For long, this was recognized as a disturbing influence on the isochronism of the balance.

-Purchasers no longer buy mechanical watches primarily for their accuracy, so manufacturers had little interest in investing in the tooling required, although finally Omega adopted it in 1990.
+Purchasers no longer buy mechanical watches primarily for their accuracy, so manufacturers had little interest in investing in the tooling required to manufacture coaxial escapements; although finally, Omega adopted it in 1990.